 Day 8: High Camp to Mardi Himal Base Camp and hike back to Middle Camp

 Permits for the hiking to Mardi Himal

-Mardi Himal Trek is situated inside the Annapurna Conservation area, also known as Annapurna Sanctuary Area.
-And trekking inside the Annapurna Sanctuary area require permits namely ACAP
+Mardi Himal Trek is situated inside the Annapurna Conservation area, also known as Annapurna Sanctuary.
+And trekking inside the Annapurna Sanctuary area requires permits, namely ACAP.

 (Annapurna Conservation Area Permit) and TIMS card (Trekkers Information Management System).

 - SAARC personals: NPR 600, about $6 for the individual trekkers, and NPR 300, about $3 for groups.

 - All other personals: NPR 2,000, about $20 for the individual trekkers, and NPR 1000, about $10 for groups.